Killkase42/Metal-melting-Furnace/README.md

 </figure>

 # Second Protoype
-The second prototype was a propane torch with its own insulated chamber.
-These ideas were inspired by many commercial smelters.
+The second prototype comprised a propane torch with its own insulated chamber.
+These ideas were inspired by small commercial metal furnaces, but made more accessible with basic materials.

-The insulating material of the chamber, instead of fiberglass or mineral wool, was a silicate comprising thirty-percent clay and the remaining crushed up glass bottles was used (measured by volume).
+The insulating material of the chamber was a silicate comprising 30% clay (dug from the ground and refined via decanting) and the remainder crushed up glass bottles was used (measured by volume).
 This was done due to easy sourcing of the materials.
 A steel bucket was used to contain the insulating mixture.
 Standard bricks were used to cover the top when in use.
-The torch was made of plumbing hardware, teflon tape, and a thirty-PSI regulator.
+The torch was made of plumbing hardware, teflon tape, and a 30 PSI regulator.

 Advantages
 - Refinement and casting of aluminum was faster and safer